jackowski626/UsefulArtixStuff/UsefulLinuxStuff.md

 * There is a part of dmenu's code that has to be removed, the comment specifies it blocks colored glyphs

 ## Virtualbox:
-* Currently official stuff is broken, the script from the official page works
+* Currently "official artix stuff" is broken, the script from the official Virtualbox page works

 ## Bluetooth devices:
 * With pulse, proceed as indicated in the [wiki](https://wiki.archlinux.org/index.php/Bluetooth#PulseAudio), that means install `pulseaudio-bluetooth` and add `load-module module-bluetooth-policy